Benjamin Disraeli: Political

 In the years after Disraeli's death, as Salisbury began his reign of more than twenty years over the Conservatives, the party emphasised the late leader's "One Nation" views, that the Conservatives at root shared the beliefs of the working classes, with the Liberals the party of the urban élite.
-Disraeli had, for example, stressed the need to improve the lot of the urban labourer.
 The memory of Disraeli was used by the Conservatives to appeal to the working classes, with whom he was said to have had a rapport.
 This aspect of his policies has been re-evaluated by historians in the 20th and 21st centuries.
-In 1972 BHAbbott stressed that it was not Disraeli but Lord Randolph Churchill who invented the term "Tory democracy", though it was Disraeli who made it an essential part of Conservative policy and philosophy.
+In 1972 B. H. Abbott stressed that it was not Disraeli but Lord Randolph Churchill who invented the term "Tory democracy", though it was Disraeli who made it an essential part of Conservative policy and philosophy.
 In 2007 Parry wrote, "The tory democrat myth did not survive detailed scrutiny by professional historical writing of the 1960s [which] demonstrated that Disraeli had very little interest in a programme of social legislation and was very flexible in handling parliamentary reform in 1867."
 Despite this, Parry sees Disraeli, rather than Peel, as the founder of the modern Conservative party.
 The Conservative politician and writer Douglas Hurd wrote in 2013, "[Disraeli] was not a one-nation Conservative—and this was not simply because he never used the phrase.
 He rejected the concept in its entirety."